mildred/mildred.fr/content/quick-posts/2020-04-28-moving-fedora-silverblue-to-another-hdd.md

 ### Copy the files

+Before all, the GPT disk must contains a specific partition that will contain the GRUB boot loader, else you won't be able to install GRUB.
+You can set up this partition in parted with:

+    # parted /dev/sdb
+    (parted) print
+    Model: ATA KINGSTON SUV500M (scsi)
+    Disk /dev/sdb: 240GB
+    Sector size (logical/physical): 512B/4096B
+    Partition Table: gpt
+    Disk Flags:

+    Number  Start   End     Size    File system  Name  Flags 1      1049kB  17.8MB  16.8MB               grub
+     3      17.8MB  1001MB  984MB   ext4
+     2      1001MB  240GB   239GB
+    (parted) help toggle
+      toggle [NUMBER [FLAG]]                   toggle the state of FLAG on partition NUMBER

+	    NUMBER is the partition number used by Linux.
+On MS-DOS disk labels, the primary partitions number from 1 to 4, logical partitions from 5 onwards.
+            FLAG is one of: boot, root, swap, hidden, raid, lvm, lba, hp-service, palo, prep, msftres, bios_grub, atvrecv, diag, legacy_boot, msftdata, irst, esp
+    (parted) toggle 1 bios_grub
+    (parted) quit

 First, I installed the SSD, booter off the hard drive as before, formatted the SSD with a 1GB ext4 boot partition and the rest as a btrfs partition all using gnome-disks.
 Then, I am moving the subvolumes to the SSD using btrfs-send and